Asically/Next-Gen-Ultra-High-Speed-Storage-Cloud-Security-System-for-All-Devices-/README.md

 ```

 ## License

-This project is protected under legal licensing to prevent fraud and unauthorized use.
-Please read the LICENSE file for details.
+This project is licensed under the ISC License.

 ## Contribution

 Feel free to contribute by submitting pull requests.
 Ensure your changes align with the project’s goals before submitting.

 ## Contact

-For inquiries or support, contact jasonpinnock97@gmail.com.
+For inquiries or support, contact [jasonpinnock97@gmail.com](mailto:jasonpinnock97@gmail.com).